rbtylee/tutorial-jsonc/tutorial/new.md

 # Creating and saving a JSON object

-It is perhaps traditional when discussing an Object Oriented library to first introduce creating and deleting a new object.
-But, we have taken a backwards appproach: Introducing initializing a json\_object from a file or string first and then going to parsing the JSON data contained within.
+It is perhaps traditional when discussing an Object-Oriented library to first introduce creating and deleting a new object.
+But, we have taken a backward approach: Introducing initializing a json\_object from a file or string first and then going to parsing the JSON data contained within.
 Now it is time to introducing creating a new JSON object and adding data to it and saving it as a file.

 ## Json Constructors